 WELCOME to AUA Extension!
 Our courses are intended to offer you opportunities to expand your knowledge and tailor your personal growth and professional development to best suit your individual educational goals and career choices.
 We will help you reach your highest potential, whether you wish to apply for admission to AUA or expand your knowledge and skills to become more competitive in the labor market.
 Whatever your individual aspirations are, AUA Extension will coach you in gaining the knowledge and skills that will support achieving your goals.
 Please take the time to read these policies carefully and feel free to check with our Office if you have questions that have not been addressed in this document or by your instructor.
 We wish you the best AUA educational experience and a very bright future!

-Registered students may cancel their enrollment and receive a refund for the amount of paid fees, less our processing fee of 5,000 AMD, provided the request to withdraw is made after the first class.
+Enrollment Cancelation and withdrawal– Registered students may cancel their enrollment and receive a refund for the amount of paid fees, less our processing fee of AMD 5,000, provided the request to withdraw is made after the first class.
 If the request to withdraw is made after that date, students will forfeit paid fees.
 In exceptional cases, students may petition the Director of AUA Extension in writing explaining the particular circumstance, which may warrant reconsideration.
 If approved, the student will receive credit against AUA Extension courses offered within one year of the withdrawal.
 Note: This rule to withdraw does not apply to courses of up to twelve (12) hours, in which case no refund is due.
 In exceptional cases if approved by the Director of Extension, the student may self-withdraw from the course, and request the paid course fee was frozen for a maximum of three months.
 Failure to re-enroll within the period of three months will result in student forfeiting the paid amount.

 ID Cards – Once students are enrolled in a course, the cards will be provided to them.
 They must have this card every time they enter AUA.
 The card will serve as proof of enrollment at AUA.
 The ID card also gives students the opportunity to use the AUA Papazian Library.
 They must return your ID cards at the end of the course.
 AMD 1,000 will be charged in case of card loss or damage.